The following professionals lent their expertise to this article:

 Scholarships for Marginalized College Students | EduMed.org

-Historically and currently marginalized students often have a greater need for financial support in college.
-As a result, many companies and nonprofits offer scholarships specifically for students from a marginalized background.
-To help you take advantage of these scholarships, we did the legwork to locate a host of options.
-You’ll also find answers to important financial aid questions and tips on how to make your scholarship application stand out.
+Historically and currently marginalized students often have a greater need for financial support to pay for college than other students.
+As a result, many providers offer scholarships specifically for students from marginalized backgrounds.
+This guide will introduce you to some of the best of those scholarships.
+We’ve additionally included valuable tips on how to make your scholarship application stand out, access to useful academic and career resources, and much more.

 1. Take our quiz